Becoming a Healing Presence

 Our sufferings are not unknown to Christ and can be of great benefit to others and ourselves.
 We can become a healing presence simply by being alive, believing as best we can, and offering our sufferings to Christ.

-So, for an adult with some maturity, a tolerance for ambiguity is translated as (a) I know that I don't know; (b) I know that Christ knows; (c) I trust Him.
+A tolerance for ambiguity is translated as (a) I know that I don't know; (b) I know that Christ knows; (c) I trust Him.
 That's the beginning of mental health, sanity, sanctity.

 Embracing ambiguity requires an attitude adjustment.
 We need to drop our mental burdens and "cast our burdens on the Lord."